-Stephanie Duran is an Associate in the Tulsa office of GableGotwals.
-Stephanie’s practice focuses on helping employers proactively comply with labor and employment laws and defending employers in labor and employment litigation, arbitration, and administrative proceedings.
-She also represents clients in criminal defense matters.
+Stephanie Duran is an associate in the Tulsa office of GableGotwals where her practice focuses on helping employers proactively comply with labor and employment laws and defending employers in labor and employment litigation, arbitration, and administrative proceedings.
+Stephanie also represents clients in criminal defense matters.
+She was recently admitted to the Criminal Justice Act Training Panel.

 Prior to joining the Firm, Stephanie gained valuable courtroom and jury-trial experience as an Assistant District Attorney for Tulsa County.
 She prosecuted challenging cases of domestic violence and harassment against women, winning guilty verdicts in every case she tried.
 She became adept at effectively appraising the merits of harassment-related cases heavily reliant upon circumstantial evidence.

 Stephanie also served with the Oklahoma Attorney General’s Office of Civil Rights Enforcement, investigating charges of harassment, discrimination, and retaliation in employment, housing, and public accommodation.
 She weighed the evidence and issued determinations as to whether violations of the Oklahoma Anti-Discrimination Act and federal anti-discrimination laws had occurred.